The Dutchman lived dangerously with some questionable positioning but Liverpool were not good enough to take advantage.

 He was always a willing outlet for the Liverpool defence but Ben Arfa waltzed round him as if he wasn't there on his way to setting up the opener.

-Blatant cheating showed his career has taken a dive in more ways than one since he left Newcastle as he played the role of pantomime villain to perfection and then headed straight down the tunnel after being subbed.
+Blatant cheating showed his career has taken a dive in more ways than one since he left Newcastle.
+Played the role of pantomime villain to perfection and then headed straight down the tunnel after being subbed.

 Nothing seemed to go right for the striker who only showed glimpses of the class that has made him a darling of the Kop but he looked threatening right until the very end.